akvelon/flutter-code-editor/README.md

 The editor allows to completely hide all code except the specific named section.
 This is useful for even more focus than with folding.

-To hide all the code except the given named sections:
+To hide all the code except the given named section:

 ```dart
 controller.visibleSectionNames = {'section1'};